africanvisionmalawi/avm-site/src/pages/news/2019-09-03-winter-2018-newsletter-now-out.md

 ---
 templateKey: blog-post
-featuredImage: /img/avm-newsletter-december-2018_page_1.jpg
+featuredImage: "/img/avm-newsletter-december-2018_page_1.jpg"
 title: Winter 2018 Newsletter now out!
-date: 2019-11-30T21:48:16.137Z
+date: 2019-11-30T21:48:16Z
-description: "Our Winter 2018\_Newsletter is now out and reports on our first ever UNESCO sponsored training course."
+description: Our Winter 2018 Newsletter is now out and reports on our first ever UNESCO sponsored training course.
 tags:
 - newsletters
 - ''

 ---
 Our Winter 2018 Newsletter is now out and reports on our first ever UNESCO sponsored training course.
 Read about how our new graduates are making a living for the first time as carpenters, tailors and electricians.